organicmaps/organicmaps.github.io/content/contribute/community-engagement-specialist/_index.md

 ### **Opportunity**

-As a User Support Champion you will be working directly with people in the community who use Organic Maps, to provide technical support and assistance with the application and website.
+As a Community Engagement Specialist you will be working directly with people in the community who use Organic Maps, to provide technical support and assistance with the application and website.
 The community ranges from tech savvy engineers, to novice technology users.
 Support involves maintaining high satisfaction, resolving technical challenges, and enhancing the support experience, to ensure people have a better overall navigation experience.

 What you will do: